ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - For example: Earth is oval shaped, this is **null Nypothesis**, and earth is flat, is **alternative hypothesis**.

 ## Type-I and type-II error:
-    Truth about the population
-Decision based on sample    H0 is true  H0 is false Fail to reject H0   Correct Decision (probability = 1 - α)  Type II Error - fail to reject H0 when it is false (probability = β)
-Reject H0   Type I Error - rejecting H0 when it is true (probability = α)   Correct Decision (probability = 1 - β)
-Example of type I and type II error

-To understand the interrelationship between type I and type II error, and to determine which error has more severe consequences for your situation, consider the following example.
 A medical researcher wants to compare the effectiveness of two medications.
 The null and alternative hypotheses are:

-    Null hypothesis (H0): μ1= μ2
+1. Null hypothesis (H0): μ1= μ2
     The two medications are equally effective.

-    Alternative hypothesis (H1): μ1≠ μ2
+2. Alternative hypothesis (H1): μ1≠ μ2
     The two medications are not equally effective.

-A type I error occurs if the researcher rejects the null hypothesis and concludes that the two medications are different when, in fact, they are not.
+- A `type-I error` occurs if the researcher rejects the null hypothesis and concludes that the two medications are different when, in fact, they are not.
 If the medications have the same effectiveness, the researcher may not consider this error too severe because the patients still benefit from the same level of effectiveness regardless of which medicine they take.
-However, if a type II error occurs, the researcher fails to reject the null hypothesis when it should be rejected.
+- However, if a `type-II error` occurs, the researcher fails to reject the null hypothesis when it should be rejected.
 That is, the researcher concludes that the medications are the same when, in fact, they are different.
 This error is potentially life-threatening if the less-effective medication is sold to the public instead of the more effective one.

 #### Table of error types:
 - `H0` is Null Hypothesis